The Raven Cycle: Blue Sargent

 Blue Sargent is the daughter of a psychic named Maura, and lives with her and other psychic women at their home, 300 Fox Way.
 Despite not having psychic abilities of her own, Blue is able to amplify the energy of other psychics and supernatural beings.
-She works at a restaurant called Nino's and desperately wants to travel the world and help others.
+She works at a restaurant called Nino's, and desperately wants to travel the world and help others.
 The psychic women that live with her have told her that if she ever kisses her true love, he will die.

 Maura Sargent

-Maura is the psychic mother of Blue and she typically uses Tarot cards to make her readings.
+Maura is the psychic mother of Blue, and she typically uses tarot cards to make her readings.
 She usually wears her trademark tattered jeans, and has a penchant for going barefoot.
 She falls in love with the Gray Man, and later disappears underground, supposedly in search of Artemus, Blue's biological father.
 She does important tarot readings with her two best friends, Persephone and Calla.

 Richard Campbell Gansey III

-Called Gansey by his friends, Richard Campbell Gansey III is a student at Aglionby Academy who has been on a journey to find the sleeping Welsh king Glendower that he believes saved his life seven years prior.
-Gansey's allergy to bee stings caused him to die seven years ago from a hornet sting, but he was saved by Glendower.
-This experience left him anxious and prone to panic attacks.
-He is the son of a wealthy businessman and politician.
-Gansey drives an orange Camaro called the Pig.
+Called Gansey by his friends, Richard Campbell Gansey III is a student at Aglionby Academy, and the son of a wealthy businessman and politician.
+Gansey has been on a journey to find the sleeping Welsh king, Glendower, who Gansey believes saved his life seven years prior.
+Gansey's allergy to bee stings caused him to die seven years ago from a hornet sting, but he believes that his life was saved by Glendower.
+This experience left Gansey anxious and prone to panic attacks.
+He drives an orange 1973 Chevrolet Camaro called "The Pig," which is inspired by author Maggie Stiefvater's own vintage Camaro.

 Adam Parrish

 Adam Parrish is a student at Aglionby Academy who struggles financially, but doesn't want financial assistance or pity from his friends.
-At the beginning of the story, he lived with his mother and his abusive father in a trailer, but later he stands up for himself by pressing charges against his father and moves into an apartment above St. Agnes church.
+At the beginning of the story, he lives with his mother and his abusive father in a trailer, but he later stands up for himself by pressing charges against his father and moving into an apartment above St. Agnes Church.
 He sacrificed his free will to Cabeswater, promising to fix the ley lines and help restore Cabeswater.
-As of "The Raven King", he is in a relationship with Ronan Lynch.
+As of The Raven King, he is in a relationship with Ronan Lynch.
 Adam is deaf in his left ear due to a violent incident with his father.
-He worked as a mechanic and later was taught how to harness Cabeswater's energy by Persephone before her death.
+He worked as a mechanic and was later taught how to harness Cabeswater's energy by Persephone before her death.
 He gets a car of his own that is old, beat-up, and made of parts from different makes and models of cars.
 Ronan refers to it as the "Hondayota".